videosoft/vs-virtual-keyboard/README.md

 ```

 Or using html ```<script>``` tag with vs-virtual-keyboard.es5 in the src property.
-This file can be found no dist directory.
+This file can be found on dist directory.

 ```
 <script src="vs-virtual-keyboard.es5.js"></script>
 ```

 If you want to use the default querty layout, you need to import the ```vs-default-keyboard.js```
 file.
+It is on layouts directory.

 ```
 import vsDefaultKeyboard from './vs-default-keyboard.js';